Bush Names Dean Parker to Declassification Board

 September 14, 2006

-President George W. Bush has appointed University of the Pacific McGeorge School of Law Dean Elizabeth Rindskopf Parker to a new Public Interest Declassification Board.
+President George W. Bush has appointed University of the McGeorge School of Law Dean Elizabeth Rindskopf Parker to a new Public Interest Declassification Board.

 The Public Interest Declassification Board was created by federal statute four years ago to promote public access to national security information and to advise the government on declassification policies and priorities.
 But because its members were never named, the Board has remained dormant.

 Dean Parker, former General Counsel of National Security Agency and CIA, was one of five members named September 10 by the White House.
 The others are L. Britt Snider, former CIA General Counsel; Martin Faga, former director of the National Reconnaissance Office; Steven Garfinkel, the former director of the Information Security Oversight Office; and historian Richard N. Smith.